simonski/kp/README.md

 # Cryptic

 A terminal tool to manage key/pairs.
+I use it to manage *temporary* passwords on *controlled* hardware.

 ## Install